"B2B marketing doesn't have to be boring!"

 By documenting the highs and, yes, also the lows of office life, Drift has created an unlimited source of content for its channels.
 They still have to create valuable content.
 However, the small dramas and comedies that play out across their social media put that work in context, making it so much more compelling to follow.

 Their marketing strategy, then, is deeply tied to their ethos, their product, and their business goals.
 Drift wants to make business more human.
-Their marketing reflects that in every aspect.
+Their marketing efforts reflect that in every aspect.

 Technology can bring people together.
 But it also separates us at the same time.
 It’s both a catalyst and a barrier to human connection.
-The Drift team doesn't let the marketing experience strip business-to-business selling of its humanity.
+The Drift team doesn't let the marketing experience strip business-to-business, selling off its humanity.

 That’s what makes it so successful.
 And successful they are.
 The team has built a $500+ million sales pipeline in less than a decade.
 Their marketing team has won numerous awards for their efforts, including Comparably’s 2021 Best Marketing Team award.

 We highly recommend seeing what they’re all about.

 Pushing the limits with the Radical Regeneration Manifesto by Bidwells

 Most companies measure the success of their content in terms of its reach.
 They count clicks, page views, and other metrics in an effort to measure how much exposure their brand has earned.
 However, that’s not the only way to analyze the success of your content.
 You can go one step further and ask:

 How much impact has my content made?

 The B2B marketing materials you create are definitely tools to help your business reach its goals.
 But they are also meaningful in and of themselves.
 The ideas you share can affect the world around you in surprisingly profound ways.